Careers Policy 2021/2023

 Career & Labour Market Information.

 Students and parents can access information regarding Careers through a number of different ways.
-If parents wish to discuss either options, post 16 pathways or other aspects of education and employment, they can contact the school Careers Leader (details below) or pastoral tutors.
+If parents wish to discuss either options, post 16 pathways or other aspects of education and employment, they can contact the school Careers Leader or our transition lead (details below).

 How we do this –